 Emergency Social Services Grant

-To support the continued needs of people sheltering outdoors during the pandemic, the City of Victoria has developed the new Emergency Social Services Grant.
+To support the continued needs of people sheltering outdoors during the pandemic, the City of Victoria developed the new Emergency Social Services Grant.

-The City will provide $115,420 in grants to ensure people sheltering outdoors in Victoria have access to showers and outreach services such as warm meals and clothing, until the end of March 2021.
+The City is providing $115,420 in grants to ensure people sheltering outdoors in Victoria have access to showers and outreach services such as warm meals and clothing, until the end of March 2021.

-The Salvation Army will receive $86,520 to establish a mobile shower trailer that will be circulate five days per week to various sheltering locations.
-The Umbrella Society for Addictions and Mental Health will also receive $22,400 to deliver community care services and meals to Victoria’s vulnerable population and $6,500 for a community care tent that can manage donated goods and provide basic health services.
+The Salvation Army is receiving $86,520 to establish a mobile shower trailer that is circulating five days per week to various sheltering locations.
+The Umbrella Society for Addictions and Mental Health is receiving $22,400 to deliver community care services and meals to Victoria’s vulnerable population and $6,500 for a community care tent that can manage donated goods and provide basic health services.